 - Consistent multi-dataset recording through convenience methods defined on individual RegisteredType objects (e.g., TimeSeries::writeData) discussed in TimeSeries Convenience Methods for Consistent Recording

-- Managing collections of recording objects through RecordingContainers, discussed in RecordingContainers for Managing Collections
+- Managing collections of recording objects through RecordingObjects, discussed in RecordingObjects for Managing Collections

 Recording datasets with BaseRecordingData